Oracle Virtualisation · Advisory Guide

 Frequently Asked Questions

-No. Oracle classifies all VMware configurations — including vSphere, ESXi, CPU affinity, reservations, limits, DRS host groups, and resource pools — as soft partitioning.
+No. Oracle classifies all VMware configurations as soft partitioning, including vSphere, ESXi, CPU affinity, reservations, limits, DRS host groups, and resource pools.
 Regardless of how restrictively you configure VMware, Oracle requires licensing of every core in the VMware cluster where Oracle is installed or could potentially run.
-This is the most common and most expensive partitioning-related audit finding.
 The only way to reduce Oracle licensing on VMware is to isolate Oracle onto a dedicated VMware cluster with the minimum number of cores, then licence that entire cluster.

-A capped LPAR has a fixed maximum number of processing units it cannot exceed — Oracle accepts this as hard partitioning and allows you to licence only the capped core count.
-An uncapped LPAR can dynamically borrow additional processing capacity from other LPARs on the same server — Oracle treats this as soft partitioning and requires licensing of the entire physical server.
+A capped LPAR has a fixed maximum number of processing units it cannot exceed.
+Oracle accepts this as hard partitioning.
+An uncapped LPAR can dynamically borrow additional processing capacity from other LPARs on the same server.
+Oracle treats this as soft partitioning and requires licensing of the entire physical server.
 Always verify that Oracle-hosting LPARs are configured in capped mode with a hard maximum defined in the HMC.

-Yes — any Oracle option or management pack enabled within the partition must be licensed for the partition's core count.
-For example, if your 8-core partition runs Oracle Database EE with Advanced Security and Partitioning, you need Processor licences for the base database, Advanced Security, and Partitioning — all calculated on the 8-core (or 4-Processor with 0.5 core factor) boundary.
+Yes.
+Any Oracle option or management pack enabled within the partition must be licensed for the partition core count.
 Check DBA_FEATURE_USAGE_STATISTICS within the partition to verify which options are active.

 Any period during which the cap was increased creates compliance exposure for the higher core count.
 Oracle audits examine historical configurations, not just the current state.
-If an LPAR ran at 16 cores for two weeks before being recapped at 8, Oracle can require licensing for 16 cores for that period — potentially resulting in a back-payment demand.
 Implement strict change management controls to prevent unauthorised cap modifications, and log all configuration changes with timestamps.

-Yes — Oracle VM (OVM) and Oracle Linux KVM with CPU pinning are approved hard partitioning technologies for x86 servers.
-The VM must be pinned to specific physical cores using the hypervisor's CPU affinity settings, and the pinning must be fixed (not dynamic).
-The VM must not be capable of migrating to a host where it is not identically pinned.
-Document the pinning configuration with virsh vcpupin output and management console screenshots.
+Yes.
+Oracle VM (OVM) and Oracle Linux KVM with CPU pinning are approved hard partitioning technologies for x86 servers.
+The VM must be pinned to specific physical cores using the hypervisor CPU affinity settings, and the pinning must be fixed (not dynamic).
+The VM must not migrate to a host where it is not identically pinned.

-No — Oracle's partitioning policy is a unilateral policy document published by Oracle, not a term of your licence agreement.
-Your contract defines licensing based on the number of processors where Oracle is "installed and/or running."
-The partitioning policy is Oracle's interpretation of how virtualisation technologies map to that contractual definition.
+No. Oracle partitioning policy is a unilateral policy document, not a term of your licence agreement.
+Your contract defines licensing based on the number of processors where Oracle is installed and/or running.
 In some cases, your contract language may support a different interpretation.
-If you believe your contract provides broader sub-capacity rights than the policy acknowledges, consult independent licensing advisers — the contractual language may be your strongest defence.
+Consult independent licensing advisers if you believe your contract provides broader sub-capacity rights.

-If Oracle VMs can migrate between hosts in a cluster, every host in the migration domain must be licensed — regardless of partitioning on individual hosts.
-To preserve the hard partitioning benefit, either restrict Oracle VMs to a dedicated subset of hosts that are all identically partitioned (and disable migration outside that subset), or apply hard partitioning consistently across every host in the cluster.
-Mixed configurations where some hosts are partitioned and others are not create the worst outcome: Oracle may claim full licensing on every host.
+If Oracle VMs can migrate between hosts in a cluster, every host in the migration domain must be licensed.
+To preserve the hard partitioning benefit, restrict Oracle VMs to a dedicated subset of identically partitioned hosts and disable migration outside that subset.
+Mixed configurations create the worst outcome: Oracle may claim full licensing on every host.

 FF